 Even though I was now fairly comfortable in the business from a revenue perspective, there was still a problem.

-I had become a company with a “solution looking for problems to solve”.
-As a result I ended up finding viable customers and markets in unexpected places.
+I had become a company with a “solution looking for problems to solve.”
+As a result, I found viable customers and markets in unexpected places.
 While that isn’t necessarily bad by itself, the problem was that I found myself with more passion for my solution than my type of customers or their problems.

 People start businesses for many different reasons.
 Making money is definitely one of them.
 But I find that while money is an initial driver, it’s kind of like oxygen.
 You need oxygen to live, but don’t live for oxygen.
 Once your basic needs are met, entrepreneurs look for something more.